Andrea-Osmar/project-music-releases/README.md

 # View it live

-Created by: Andrea Osmar & Therese Lindén https://andrea-therese-music-site.netlify.app
+Created by: Andrea Osmar & Therese Lindén, see it live [here] (https://andrea-therese-music-site.netlify.app)